plebbit/plebbit-js/README.md

 ### `update`

-> The comment's `Comment.ipnsName`'s record has been updated, which means vote counts and replies may have changed.
+> The comment has been updated, which means vote counts and replies may have changed.
 To start polling the network for updates, call `Comment.update()`.
 If the previous `CommentUpdate` is the same, do not emit `update`.

 #### Emits